 In this paper, we introduced the concept of Solution Implementations as concrete instances of a pattern's solution.
-We showed how patterns and pattern languages can be enriched by Solution Implementations and how this approach can be integrated into a pattern repository.
-To derive concrete solutions for problems that require the application of several patterns we proposed a mechanism to compose these solutions from concrete solutions of the required patterns by means of operators.
-We concretized the general concept of Solution Implementations in the domain of cloud management by introducing management planlets as examples for Solution Implementations.
-We verified the approach by means of a prototype of an integrated pattern repository and workflow generator.
+We showed how Solution Implementations can enrich patterns and pattern languages and how this approach can be integrated into a pattern repository.
+To derive concrete solutions for problems that require the application of several patterns we proposed a mechanism to compose these solutions from concrete solutions of the required patterns by means of Aggregation Operators.
+We concretized the general concept of Solution Implementations by five detailed use cases in the domains of cloud application architecture, cloud management, costumes in films, user interaction design and software engineering.
+We partially verified the approach by means of a prototype of an integrated pattern repository.

 Currently, we extend the implemented repository for solution knowledge in the domain of costume design to capture Solution Implementations more efficiently.
-This repository integrates patterns and linked Solution Implementations in this domain and we are going to enlarge the amount of costume Solution Implementations.
-We are also going to tackle the limitation of the presented approach to not only work on solution implementation sequences but also on aggregations of concrete solution instances not ordered temporally due to pattern sequences.
-Since Solution Implementations are composed by Aggregation Operators we are going to enhance our pattern repositories to also store and manage the Aggregation Operators.
-Finally, we will investigate Aggregation Operators in domains, besides the above mentioned to formulate a general theory of Solution Implementations and Aggregation Operators.
+This repository integrates patterns and linked Solution Implementations in this domain and we enlarge the amount of costume Solution Implementations.
+We are also going to extend the presented approach to not only work on Solution Implementation sequences but also on aggregations of concrete solution instances not ordered temporally due to pattern sequences of a solution path.
+Since Solution Implementations are composed by Aggregation Operators, we are going to enhance our pattern repositories to also store and manage the Aggregation Operators.
+Finally, we will investigate Aggregation Operators in domains besides the above mentioned to formulate a general theory of Solution Implementations and Aggregation Operators.